Sole trader or partnership income

-If your business income has changed you need to give us an updated profit and loss statement.
+If your business income has changed you need to give us an updated Profit and Loss Statement form.

 If your business assets have changed, you need to give us an updated balance sheet.

-You may be overpaid if you don’t tell us about:
+We may overpay you if you don’t tell us about either: